swiftlang/swift-evolution/proposals/0526-deadline.md

 This API uses the base cancellation to communicate the expiration of the deadline.
-The information to differentiate a cancellation due to normal task cancellation is expanded to handle two new forms of cancellation; a cancellation due to normal task cancellation and a cancellation due to deadline expiration.
+The information to differentiate a cancellation due to normal task cancellation is expanded to handle a new reason for cancellation: and a cancellation due to deadline expiration.
 Since this is not a closed set of possible reasons for future development, this reason is left as an open enumeration.